$

 The Book of Mormon at the Eugene O’Neill Theatre, 2011 Tony Award winner

 Irreverence meets infectious humor at the Eugene O’Neill Theatre with this bold nine-time Tony Award-winning musical from the creators of South Park.
-Travel along with two naive and energetic Mormon men as they set out on their mission to Uganda, where cultural clashes and personal trials cause them to confront their beliefs and the world around them.
+In The Book of Mormon, travel along with two naive and energetic Mormon men as they set out on their mission to Uganda, where cultural clashes and personal trials cause them to confront their beliefs and the world around them.
 It is truly an unforgettable theater experience, with uproarious satire, catchy songs, and clever lyrics that will make you laugh till you cry while reflecting on its thought-provoking themes of faith, acceptance, and identity.

 Hamilton at the Richard Rodgers Theatre, 2016 Tony Award winner